artryazanov/shorts-maker/README.md

 - Detect scenes with `scenedetect` and merge adjacent short scenes to reach a reasonable duration.
-- Compute an audio action profile with `librosa` directly from the video file:
+- Compute action profiles directly from the video file:
-  - RMS loudness and spectral flux are normalized and smoothed.
+  - Audio profile with `librosa`: RMS loudness and spectral flux are normalized and smoothed; a per-frame score is computed as `0.6 * RMS + 0.4 * flux`.
-  - A combined score (0.6·RMS + 0.4·flux) is calculated per audio frame.
+  - Video profile with `moviepy`: frames are sampled at a fixed FPS, motion is estimated via mean absolute difference of grayscale luma between consecutive frames, then z-normalized and smoothed.
-- For each scene, compute the average of this score over the scene (`scene_action_score`).
+- For each scene, compute a combined action score (audio + video) and use it for logging and sorting (`scene_action_score`).
+- When extracting a short from a scene, find the best start time via a sliding window over the combined profile (`best_action_window_start`).
-- Sort scenes by this average score (descending) and pick the top ones.
+- Sort scenes by the combined score (descending) and pick the top ones.
 - Crop to the target aspect ratio; if needed, compose over a blurred background.
 - Render clips with retry logic for resilience.